rezonmain/mc-server-scanner/README.md

 # How does it work

-`ip_range.py` provides a class with utility functions to generate a file of ip ranges with either an /8 or /16 CIDR range. \
+`iprange.py` provides a class with utility functions to generate a file of ip ranges with either an /8 or /16 CIDR range. \
-The scanner script chooses a random ip address range from this file and calls `masscan` with it, on scan end, it queues a server list ping that on success writes the response to a MongoDB database.
+The scanner script chooses a random ip address range from this file and calls `masscan` with it, on scan end, it queues a server list ping that on success caches the response to a redis backend, then a script periodically writes the bundled responses to a MongoDB database.

 # Installation and configuring